Aynham Close Residential Development – North Yorkshire

 Normanton, Wakefield, West Yorkshire

-Bowman Riley Architects designed 16 new affordable homes on Railway Terrace situated in Normanton town centre adjacent to the railway station.
+Bowman Riley designed 16 new affordable homes on Railway Terrace situated in Normanton town centre adjacent to the railway station.

 Normanton is a town within the city of Wakefield famed for its railway and mining heritage.
 Having suffered decline in the years following the miners’ strike in the mid 1980s, Normanton has today become a growing commuter suburb of the Leeds City Region, favoured for its relatively low cost housing and excellent transport links.